gkwan93/mywebsite/about.md

    [BAIS 3995 - Network Management Capstone Documentation](/assets/PDF/Team3%20-%20Technical%20Documentation.pdf)

-   > The project was an RPF for a fictitious medical scanning company operating out of Alberta and Nunavut.
+   > The project was an RFP for a fictitious medical scanning company operating out of Alberta and Nunavut.
 The document mostly covers what the team had planned or intended to implement before the COVID-19 shut down at NAIT.
 This included the L2 and L3 Network topologies and IP addressing schemes, Active Directory Topologies, GPO designs, and more.

    [BAIS 3340 - Enterprise Multi-Layer Switching Lab 2](/assets/PDF/BAIS3430%20-%20LAB2.pdf)